 Response Quality uses machine learning to scan your survey results and flag poor-quality responses.
 For example, if a survey-taker fills a comment box with gibberish, or answers option A on every question, we’ll flag the responses so you can focus on high-quality survey data.

-A survey needs to be in English, and have more than 50 responses in order to see Response Quality results.
+A survey needs to be in English and have more than 50 responses, and the response status must be complete in order to see Response Quality results.
 Survey responses collected before March 2nd, 2020 can’t be reviewed for quality.

-Response Quality isn’t available when you buy responses with SurveyMonkey Audience.
+Response Quality isn’t available on incomplete responses or when you buy responses with SurveyMonkey Audience.

 To turn Response Quality on: